Legal Travel to Cuba in 2019 Using "Support for the Cuban People"

-Can I travel to Cuba legally?
+Can I still travel to Cuba?

 So here’s the 411: being a “tourist” is illegal.
 You can’t just go to Cuba for a mojito and a day on the beach.
 But to visit as a meaningful traveler?
 Someone that doesn’t just take from a destination, but seeks to enhance it?
 Who strives to make meaningful connections with those they cross paths with?
 That deeply cares about the betterment of Cuban society and aims to make an impact?
 Not only is that legal, but that’s what we’re all about.
 Be a traveler, not a tourist – sound familiar?

-Beginning in 2018, El Camino Travel will now be operating tours under the federally approved travel category of “Support for the Cuban People”.
+Beginning in 2018, El Camino Travel started operating tours under the federally approved travel category of “Support for the Cuban People”.
 Traveling under this class allows us the most flexibility to offer the experience we’re passionate about by making a few minor tweaks (read: enhancements) to our itinerary that assure US compliance.
 If you’re not sure about group travel, (although we’re pretty confident we can change your mind), you, too, can legally travel to Cuba under this category keeping a few regulations in mind.

 Traveling to Cuba under Support for the Cuban People requires travelers to maintain a full schedule of activities that are “intended to strengthen civil society in Cuba”.
 The government requires that your full-time schedule includes activities that “enhance contact with the Cuban people, support civil society in Cuba, or promote the Cuban people’s independence from Cuban authorities and that result in meaningful interactions with individuals in Cuba.”
 (All quotes direct from treasury.gov.)